 Rossana Ramirez, working for World Watch Research, comments: “The links between drug- trafficking and ‘narco-terrorism’ continue to grow and is not a new trend.
 The danger for Mexico is that terrorist know-how from abroad is likely to increase criminal firepower and, consequently, threaten Mexican stability.
 In this context, any communities and churches involved in tackling organized corruption and crime are likely to be victims of reprisals.
 In 2016, at least 3 Catholic priests lost their lives for this reason, as reported by The Guardian on 23 September 2016.”

-Mexico: High numbers of attacks on church leaders
+Christianity in Mexico: High numbers of attacks on church leaders

 Several Roman Catholic priests in Mexico have been attacked in the last weeks.
 According to Church in Need (as quoted by the news platform, El Heraldo de Chihuahua, on 17 February 2017), Mexico ranks number one in attacks on Roman Catholic priests for the sixth consecutive year, with most deaths occurring where priests work in drug-trafficking areas.
 The latest victims are Andres Verónica Fernandez (who is assumed to have been abducted according to NWNoticias reporting on 2 February 2017) and Joaquín Hernández Sifuentes (who was found murdered, as reported by The Excelsior on 12 February 2017).